b3nab/payload-better-auth/README.md

 > ⚠️ **WARNING**: This plugin is currently a Proof of Concept and not ready for production use.

 A plugin that integrates [Better Auth](https://www.better-auth.com) with [Payload CMS v3](https://payloadcms.com), providing enhanced authentication capabilities.

-## DO NOT USE IN PRODUCTION YET!
-THIS IS A POC, NOT COMPLETED

-Better Auth plugin for Payload CMS v3!🔥

-NOT YET: This plugin is thought to be used in production, with real users, so to be rock solid. 🗿
+This plugin is thought to be used in production, with real users, so to be rock solid. 🗿

 ## Description